ietf/id-guidelines/README.md

 Currently, the submission tool will accept both an XML and plain-text submission, as well as PDF and PostScript versions of the document.
-In such submissions, the XML is authoritative, if present, otherwise the plain-text is authoritative.
-It is expected that the tool will change to allow only the submission of XML or plain-text, but not both, and to not accept other formats.
+In such submissions, the XML is authoritative, if present, otherwise the plain text is authoritative.
+It is expected that the tool will change to allow only the submission of XML or plain text, but not both, and to not accept other formats.

-If XML source is submitted, the Datatracker will generate plain-text and place it in the Archive.
+If XML source is submitted, the Datatracker will generate plain text and place it in the Archive.
 If v3 source is submitted, the Datatracker will also generate HTML and place it in the Archive.
 The Datatracker also presents on-demand generated html-ized views of the plain-text versions of I-Ds.